Part 16 of my third global warming science fiction novel “Last Week”. Link to Part 01: “Back To Paradise Era”.

 “One other thing.
 This meeting is important.
 If Senator Nutt fails to make it, I will destroy her career.
 I’ll fund her next opponent with $50 million.
 Tell her that.
 I’m serious.
 I really am.
 Have a nice day,” Angel said.

-She left the Senator’s office, Satoshi coming along.
+She left the Senator’s office, Satoshi following.
 The guards at the entrance didn’t even notice her.

 “You begin to understand?”
 Angel said.